-Recent work (reference needed) shows that significantly fewer hosts respond to mode 7 monlist queries as compared to other control queries because it is a well-known and exploited control query.
+Significantly fewer hosts respond to mode 7 monlist queries as compared to other control queries because it is a well-known and exploited control query.
 These queries are likely blocked using blacklists on firewalls and middleboxes rather than the no-query option on NTP hosts.
 The remaining control queries that can be exploited likely remain out of the blacklist because they are undocumented in the current NTP specification [RFC5905].

 This document describes all of the mode 6 control queries allowed by NTP and can help administrators make informed decisions on security measures to protect NTP devices from harmful queries and likely make those systems less vulnerable.
+Regardless of which mode 6 commands an administrator elect to allow, remote access to this facility needs to be protected from unauthorized access (e.g., strict ACLs).